JonThom/2019-grakn-schemae/docs/source/schema_upper_BFO.rst

 :source: `BFO 2.0 OWL <https://raw.githubusercontent.com/BFO-ontology/BFO/v2.0/bfo.owl>`_
 :purl: http://purl.obolibrary.org/obo/BFO_0000006
 :note: We recommend that users of BFO region terms specify the coordinate frame in terms of which their spatial and temporal data are represented.
-:examples: When dealing with spatial regions on the surface of the Earth, for example, this will be the coordinate frame of latitude and longitude, potentially supplemented by the dimension of altitude.
+:example: When dealing with spatial regions on the surface of the Earth, for example, this will be the coordinate frame of latitude and longitude, potentially supplemented by the dimension of altitude.
 Lines of latitude and longitude  are two-dimensional continuant fiat boundaries which move as the planet  rotates and as it moves in orbiting the sun; however, they are by definition at rest relative to the coordinate frame which they determine.
 :Grakn parent: `immaterial-entity`_

 material-entity